gmartijn/mcp-quality-audit/README.md

 ---

 ## Features (now with 17% extra sass)
-- `--list` — Enumerate servers from the MCP Registry (cursor‑based pagination! wow such API)
+- `--list` — Enumerate servers from the MCP Registry (cursor‑based pagination)
 - `--search "<query>"` — Filter server list by keyword
 - `--csv <path|- >` — Export a tidy CSV for spreadsheets and/or questionable pivot tables
 - `--page-size` & `--limit` — You get a page size!
 You get a page size!
 Everyone gets a page size!